 Application information and requirements

-- Advanced Care Partner candidates must be actively enrolled in a baccalaureate nursing program without interruption in progression or have graduated from an accredited BSN program.
+- The Advanced Care Partner must be actively enrolled in a BSN or ADN nursing program without interruption in progression or have graduated from an accredited BSN or ADN program.

 - Must have completed Med/Surg I (or equivalent). >> See a list of common Med/Surg-1 equivalent courses.

-- The ACP program is most beneficial to applicants who are at least one year or more from graduation.
-Applicants graduating within the next year are encouraged to wait and apply for the Post-Baccalaureate Nurse Residency Program.
+- The ACP program is most beneficial to applicants who are at least 6 to 12 months or more from graduation.
+Applicants graduating within the next year are encouraged to wait and apply for the UCHealth Nurse Residency Program.

-- Withdraw or dismissal from the nursing program.
+- Withdrawal or dismissal from the nursing program.
 The ACP may not re-apply to the ACP Program.

 - At any time during ACP employment, academic suspension, probation, course failure and/or other violation of nursing program guidelines for good academic standing:

 - The ACP must notify (and provide any requested documentation) to Unit Manager associated with the status change in the nursing program.

 - The ACP must demonstrate continued enrollment/matriculation in the nursing program.

 - It is at the Unit Manager’s discretion as to employment status based on performance and/or reasons for academic suspension, probation, course failure and/or other violation of nursing program guidelines for good academic standing.